New & Current Developments

 THE Bundaberg Distilling Company Australia's most awarded rum distillery and the home of Bundaberg Rum, has opened the doors to its new Visitor Experience following an $8.5 million upgrade.
 Marking one of the most significant investments in the distillery's 127-year history, the new Visitor Experience is a testament to the ongoing popularity of Bundaberg Rum and the brands' commitment to the Bundaberg region.

 Bundaberg Distilling Co.
-Chairman, Anthony Mortimer, anticipates that the new world class facility will attract an increased number of visitors to the Bundaberg region and further cement the distillery as one of the top 'must-visit' destinations in Queensland.
-"Bundaberg Rum is an Australian icon which now has the visitor experience to match its worldclass and award winning rum.
+Chairman, Anthony Mortimer, anticipates that the new world-class facility will attract an increased number of visitors to the Bundaberg region and further cement the distillery as one of the top 'must-visit' destinations in Queensland.
+"Bundaberg Rum is an Australian icon that now has the visitor experience to match its world-class and award-winning rum.
 We're proud to invite locals, Australians and rum lovers from around the world to visit the distillery and experience the rich history of Bundaberg Rum and the Bundaberg region, and to of course enjoy a rum with us while they're there."

 Federal Member for Hinkler and Assistant Minister for Trade, Tourism and Investment Keith Pitt said the Bundaberg Rum Distillery has long been a popular destination for people visiting our great region.
 "This significant investment of $8.5 million will help cement the Bundaberg Rum Visitor Experience as one of the leading attractions in Queensland and bring additional visitors and trade to Bundaberg.
 I congratulate the Bundaberg Distilling Company for its ongoing commitment to the region."